lz-anonz/Y2X/README.md

   Creator of the Y2JB framework and foundational Lapse ecosystem work

 - **itsPLK**
-  Contributions to autoloader concepts and payload workflow structuring
+  Contributions to autoloader ui concepts and payload workflow structuring

-- **abc / psfree contributors**
+- **Owendswang**
-  Research and development work related to Lapse and exploit chain improvements
+  Contributions to autoloader

 - **TheFlow**
   Low-level vulnerability research that enabled modern exploit development